sx-bet/sx-bet-api-docs/source/includes/_orders.md

 }
 ```

 This endpoint offers new orders on the exchange (market making).
-Offering orders does not cost any fee or require you to have any MATIC tokens in your wallet.
+Offering orders does not cost any fee.

 Note you can offer as many orders as you wish, provided your total exposure for each token (as measured by `totalBetSize - fillAmount`) remains under your wallet balance.
 If your wallet balance dips under your total exposure, orders will be removed from the book until it reaches the minimum again.